Associate Professor, Political Science

-I frequently teach ancient Greek political theory in both introductory and advanced courses, though I also commonly teach classes in democratic theory, American political thought, posthumanism, and modern political theory.
+I frequently teach ancient Greek political theory (sometimes in dialogue with classical Chinese philosophy) in both introductory and advanced courses, though I also commonly teach classes in democratic theory, American political thought, posthumanism, and modern political theory.
 I am interested in graduate MRP supervision over a wide range of fields, including democratic theory, ancient Greek political theory, the history of political thought, critical animal studies, political ecology, posthumanism, science and technology studies, social justice, bioethics, disability studies, critical race theory, postcolonialism, theories of international relations, feminist theory, and political theology.

 Most of my research specifically addresses two basic questions: 1) why do we think that humans are, in general, the only beings to whom political obligations are owed?
 2) how might we re-imagine our political institutions and ethical education to include nonhuman animals as well as other forms of life?
 A third question that emerges from these two, and which is rather more pointed, is: can nonhumans be citizens?
 I would say ‘yes’ to this last query; the bulk of political theorists from 500 BCE to the present would say that I must have misunderstood the question.
 To address these questions I’m currently working on two large projects: the first assesses the entwinement of animals, sacrifice, and politics in Greek political thought, in order to answer the first basic question I mentioned above.
 The second project engages with the second question I mentioned above, on “re-imagining,” by exploring lost alternatives in Greek political thought, specifically the very rich tradition of non-anthropocentric philosophy in Greeks like Pythagoras, Plato, Plutarch, and Porphyry.